ullagallu-ds/aws-networking-linux-python/linux/cron.md

 3. Set up a cron job to restart a service every Sunday at 3 AM.

 Let me know if you need help setting up any specific cron jobs! 🚀

+Sure!
+Here are some **Cron Job scenarios** for you:

+1. **Run a script every 10 minutes** to check server health and send an alert if it's down.
+2. **Delete old log files** from `/var/logs` every Sunday at midnight.
+3. **Take a database backup** every day at 3 AM and store it in an S3 bucket.
+4. **Restart a service** automatically if it crashes, checking every 5 minutes.
+5. **Sync files between two servers** every hour using `rsync`.
+6. **Send an automated email report** to your team every Monday at 9 AM.
+7. **Clean up temporary files** in `/tmp` every 6 hours to free up space.
+8. **Rotate logs** every month to prevent disk space issues.
+9. **Pull the latest code from GitHub** and restart the application at 4 AM daily.
+10. **Monitor disk space** and send an alert if usage exceeds 80%.

+Can you try writing the cron expressions for any of these? 😊